 v After shots are fired, the firearm must be UNLOADED again displaying the UNLOADED firearm condition to a buddy.

 Ø Extreme care must be taken when alighting from the vehicle to engage the target.
+Announce your departure from the vehicle with the statement “Guns Up’.
 The firearm must be SAFE and not allowed to point towards any part of the vehicle and occupants.
 Made ready to fire only when trained toward the target.

 Ø At the conclusion of the hunt, particular care must be taken.
 All firearms must be checked as they must be unloaded – breech open – before being transferred to other vehicles or secure storage.
 Firearms should be stored uncocked to preserve the integrity of the firing spring.